-9 Ethics and Safety
+11 Ethics and Safety

 Since our project is a motor-aided wheelchair, we will definitely include patients' safety into our consideration.
 The relationship between patients' safety and motors' power will be a tricky problem to deal with.
 If the acceleration is too large, it will cause some serious danger to the patients.
-Also, according to the IEEE Code of Ethics[4], we do not want to damage the surrounding area, so that the function that determines how much power we allow to the motor will be carefully dealt with.
+Also, according to the IEEE Code of Ethics [5], we do not want to damage the surrounding area, so that the function that determines how much power we allow to the motor will be carefully dealt with.
 Motors involved in this project require relatively high voltage and current, which might cause injuries to people doing experiments.
-However, with caution, we are confident to reduce the chance of such danger as much as possible.
-Also, power supply above 40 V will have the potential danger to the human body.
-Since we have such powerful motors and the wheelchair is a movable object, being cautious with power supply will be necessary.
-In addition, our smooth function will include a lot of complicated cases.
-When testing maximum speed, there are multiple steps testing the speed, which will have the potential for the wheelchair to go off the limit and damage the environment.
+However, with caution, we are confident to reduce the chance of such danger as much as possible by limiting the power at the beginning of the experiment.
+In addition to that, we can lift the wheelchair up so that the wheels do not touch the ground.